Simon Ferry: Coaching

 During his time at Peterhead, Ferry worked as the first team coach under manager Jim McInally, as well as a youth coach for Celtic.
 In May 2022, after Ferry's entertainment brand Open Goal agreed a partnership with the club, Ferry was announced as the manager of Lowland League side Broomhill.
+In March 2023, it was announced that Ferry and Open Goal would split ties with Broomhill at the end of the season.

+On 22 April, Ferry was named as the new assistant manager of Lowland League club East Kilbride for the following season under manager Mick Kennedy.

 Media career

-Struggling to support his family while balancing a Royal Mail night-shift job with his part-time Peterhead career, Ferry received a call regarding starting a wee podcast, titled Keeping the Ball on the Ground, which would feature interviews with footballers and inside-the-dressing-room anecdotes.
-"I'd never, ever heard of a podcast.
-At that time, I was writing a lot of shite on Twitter, and people found it quite funny, so it got a lot of retweets.
-He's obviously seen my Twitter and thought 'You'll be good for this.'"
-Kevin Thomson, Ferry's former teammate at Dundee, agreed that he would be perfect for the role, having been on the receiving end of Ferry's endless questions in the Dens Park dressing room.

 Ferry hosts an interview segment on Open Goal's YouTube channel.
 Titled Si Ferry Meets..., he has interviewed football players and managers such as Andy Robertson, Ally McCoist, John Hartson, Barry Ferguson, David Moyes, David Marshall, Ian Durrant, Leigh Griffiths, Kenny Miller, Jamie Carragher, Jonathan Woodgate and Gordon Strachan.
 Ferry also hosts Open Goal's Keeping the Ball on the Ground, discussing Scottish football with former professional footballers Kevin Kyle, Derek Ferguson, Frank McAvennie and Paul Slane, along with active player Andy Halliday, with guest appearances from other Scottish football and cultural personalities.

-Personal life

-To supplement his part-time role at Peterhead, in 2015 Ferry delivered kitchens in the Dundee area for Kevin McBride for £250 a week.
-After leaving McBride's business and moving with his family to Springburn, he began work at the Royal Mail depot in Stepps, walking the one-hour journey each night to work the night shift.

-He has two children with his wife Stephanie.